spacelift-io/user-documentation/docs/integrations/cloud-providers/oidc/gcp-oidc.md

     ![GCP Workload Identity Federation Get Started](<../../../assets/screenshots/oidc/gcp-workload-identity-federation-get-started.png>)
        - If you have already created a Workload Identity Pool before, click **Create Pool**.
        ![GCP Workload Identity Federation](<../../../assets/screenshots/oidc/gcp-workload-identity-federation.png>)
-4. Enter a name for your new identity poool and optionally set a description.
+4. Enter a name for your new identity pool and optionally set a description.
 5. Fill in the identity provider details:
     ![Add workload identity provider to GCP](<../../../assets/screenshots/oidc/gcp-add-provider.png>)
       1. **Select a provider**: Select **OpenID Connect (OIDC)**.